Pitz72/PixelDebhTheGame/README.md

     -   **Ghosty (Phaser):** A persistent threat that slowly follows the player, passing through walls and platforms.
 -   **Arcade High Score Leaderboard:** Compete for the top score!
 If you make it into the top 5, the game features a fully immersive highscore entry screen where you select your initials by scrolling through the alphabet, just like on a real arcade cabinet.
 The leaderboard is pre-filled with default scores.
 -   **Arcade-Style Attract Mode:** The title screen simulates a classic arcade cabinet, automatically and seamlessly alternating between the "Character Parade" intro and the high score leaderboard.
 The player can press Enter on either screen to start the game.
 The chiptune theme plays continuously throughout, creating a fluid attract mode experience.
--   **Dynamic Background Music:** Three distinct musical themes (Adventure, Industrial, Ethereal) that change as you progress through the world, plus a tense boss theme.
+-   **Dynamic Background Music:** Three distinct musical themes (Adventure, Industrial, Ethereal) that change as you progress through the world, plus tense boss themes.
 -   **Dynamic Arcade-Style Intro:** A vibrant, animated intro sequence to welcome players.
--   **Epic Boss Battles:** Reworked boss battles with a floating, unpredictable boss that throws targeted projectiles.
+-   **Unique Boss Encounters:** Multiple bosses with distinct AI behaviors (Random Float vs Figure-8 vs Teleport/Fade) and attack patterns.
 -   Classic 2D platforming action with a consistent pixel-perfect look
 -   Vast, horizontally scrolling levels with a dynamic camera system
 -   Immersive parallax background for a sense of depth